ZooMontana

-The zoo was incorporated and established as a non-profit 501 C (3) organization in 1982.
-It focuses on year-round wildlife native to Montana, the Rocky Mountains, and other cold temperature regions at or above the 45th Parallel.
+The zoo was incorporated and established as a nonprofit 501(c)(3) organization in 1992.
+It focuses on year-round wildlife native to Montana, the Rocky Mountains, and other cold temperature regions at or above the 45th parallel.
 Indoor habitats include animals from around the world.
-The zoo hosts over 80,000 visitors per year.
+The zoo hosts over 160,000 visitors per year.

 Canyon Creek runs through the center of the zoo's grounds, creating a natural and tranquil park-like setting.
 2018 marked the establishment of the Yellowstone Arboretum located on the ZooMontana grounds, containing a large selection of native and non-native trees.

 Animal exhibits

 ZooMontana is divided into two main "regions" in addition to other exhibits.
 The Asia Region starts by the wolves and is a paved path through a cottonwood forest.
 The path splits at one point and one half becomes a nature trail.
 The other path splits again, one going towards the Siberian tiger, and the other going to the red panda.

 The North America Region includes habitats for wolf, grizzly bear, river otter, beaver, bald eagle, and bighorn sheep.

 Several animals can be found indoors amongst the Living Wall habitats within the zoo's Discovery Center.
 These exhibits include animals from South America, Africa, and other parts of the world.
 These Living Wall Habitats include iguana, mink, chinchilla, western screech-owl, Madagascar hissing cockroaches, tiger salamander, ball python, box turtle, rubber boa, aracari, common degus, Columbian red tailed boa constrictor, savannah monitor, and several other snakes, lizards, turtles, amphibians, and arthropods.

 The Barn is home to mostly domesticated animals, including Belgian draft horses, pygmy goats, peafowl, rabbits, and goats.
 During the warmer months, the turkey vulture may be found here as well.

 Zoo guests also may visit the ponds and feed the koi for a small fee.

-Beginning in 2016, the zoo will have new exhibits featuring takin, wolverines, bison, and raptors.
+Beginning in 2016, the zoo opened new exhibits featuring takin, wolverines, American bison, and raptors.